tomsenior20/craftApp/README.md

 - npm run start

-## 🎈 Usage <a name="usage"></a>

-# Admin User ~ Should be able to perform following scenario:
-1. See Open Tickets.
-2. See Deleted Tickets.
-3. Archive & Delete Tickets.
-4. See Archived Tickets.

-# Non Admin User ~ Should be able to perform following scenario:

-1. See Open Tickets.
-2. See Deleted Tickets.
-3. Delete Tickets.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [MongoDB](https://www.mongodb.com/) - Database
 - [Express](https://expressjs.com/) - Server Framework
 - [NodeJs](https://nodejs.org/en/) - Server Environment

 ## ✍️ Authors <a name = "authors"></a>
 - [@tomsenior20](https://github.com/tomsenior20) - Idea & work